Home

 Girl in Hyacinth Blue by Susan Vreeland, about a single Vermeer painting and the meaning it has for its owners through the centuries.
 More info

 People of the Book by Geraldine Brooks, about an illustrated Jewish prayer book and the people who protect it despite war and persecution through the centuries.
-Review
+See review or more info at Powell's Books

-Nonfiction about the artworks in the Hermitage Museum:
+Nonfiction about the Hermitage Museum and its artworks:

 Masterpieces of the Hermitage from Scala Publishers (2004).
 More info